DeepuBhasin/Web-Developer-Notes/07 JavaScript/01-Core-Javascript/_Documentation_JS.md

 ```
 ## 📘 Iterators
 * Iterators are basically *all objects* that know how access values in a collection of one at a time for example *array is such an iterator*, that means yo can loop through it and has a collection of objects and it know to output them one after another.
 You can create your own objects with your own iterator logic which doesn't necessarily means that you only have array where user enters numbers or what ever he want to output one after another, you might have an object where you have a completly different logic.
+* Iterators automatically registered under for-of, for-in etc loops using iterator, that is the reason its iterate.

 * **Protocol :** Rules for how to exchange information
 * **Iteration Protocol :** The information that must be provided by an object to let itself be iterated over.